by Regin Reyno

 Chinese trains are really impressive.
 They make traveling in China very convenient and affordable.
 It was a wonderful time-you know-being in an overnight train with your friends/colleagues.
 Although the compartments are small and the beds as well, it was pretty comfortable.
 We had a good night’s rest-sleeping through the snore of some of the passengers.

 5:00 am, we arrived at Hohhot, the capital city of Inner Mongolia.
 It was still dark.
 As we went out of the train, we felt a big drop in temperature.
 It was early autumn in China.
 Summer has just ended.
 And in Beijing, the temperature is still a little bit warm (about 20 degrees Celsius).
-But here in Inner Mongolia, it was so cold. (about 8 degrees Celsius) Our tropical asses were freezing.
+But here in Inner Mongolia, it was so cold. (about 8 degrees Celsius) Our tropical bodies were freezing.

 We were told by the travel agency that they’re going meet us in a certain place in the city at around 7:00 am.
 We arrived early so we just waited for a while in the train station.
 The heaters weren’t turned-on yet so it was a cold wait in that beautiful train station.